Easy Pumpkin Chili

 Instructions

-- 3Add the kidney beans (drained), black beans (drained), diced tomatoes (with juices), puréed pumpkin, tomato paste, water, chili powder, smoked paprika, cumin, garlic powder, onion powder, pepper, and salt to the pot.
-Stir to combine.
+- 3Drain the kidney beans and black beans, then add them to the pot along with the diced tomatoes (with their juices), pumpkin puree, tomato paste, chili powder, smoked paprika, ground cumin, garlic powder, and onion powder.
+Stir well to combine all ingredients.

 Nutrition — Per Serving